Asc2011/Multi-step-LRU/README.md

 ### Preliminary results

 I can not yet reproduce the excellent thruput/hit-ratio numbers from H. Inoues paper.
 Since Multi-step-LRU does neither require a lock-free Hash-Map nor a lock-free Doubly-Linked-List a 'fair' comparison would stay in single-threaded mode.
-From a quick&dirty comparison against *LRUCache* from `github.com/jackhftang/lrucache` i can confirm a gain in thruput around 3-to-5-times during single-threaded mode (see `test/test_lrucache.nim`).
+From a quick&dirty comparison against *LRUCache* from `github.com/jackhftang/lrucache` i can confirm a gain in thruput around 3-to-5-times in single-threaded mode (see `test/test_lrucache.nim`).

 ### TODO
+- [ ] wait for `github.com/guzba/nimsimd` to accept my pull-request or parts of it.
 - [ ] find a cache-trace and test/compare against the trace-data.
 - [ ] generate a zipfian-distribution and use it during testing.
 - [ ] bench against *a classic/single-threaded* LRU-implementation -> `github.com/jackhftang/lrucache`.
 Partly done, see `test/test_lrucache.nim`